RBBP Honey-buzzard survey 2020-21

-In association with the RBBP, a group of Honey-buzzard enthusiasts are planning a survey of Honey-buzzards in 2020, ensuring 100% coverage of all known sites but also and importantly also doing vantage point surveys of potential sites.
-The team, led by Rob Clements (England), Steve Roberts (Wales) and Ken Shaw (Scotland) will be in touch with individual county/regional bird recorders to discuss how the survey can be progressed in their local area; below Rob Clements and Ken Shaw give more detail.
+In association with the RBBP, a group of Honey-buzzard enthusiasts have organised a survey of Honey-buzzards in 2020-21, ensuring 100% coverage of all known sites but also and importantly also doing vantage point surveys of potential sites.
+The team, led by Rob Clements (England), Steve Roberts (Wales) and Ken Shaw (Scotland) have been in touch with individual county/regional bird recorders about how the survey can be progressed in their local area; below Rob Clements and Ken Shaw give more detail.

 The 2015 Rare Breeding Birds Panel Report records a maximum of 39 pairs of Honey-buzzard but notes that there are large areas of Britain where no-one is looking for Honey-buzzards and the population could be more than double the total given here.
 The 2000 national survey organised by the RBBP consolidated a steady increase in numbers reported during the 1990s, with an increase from a maximum of 22 pairs (only two confirmed) in 1992, to 51 pairs (30 confirmed) in 2000.
 Since then there has been little increase in reported numbers (47 pairs were reported in 2018), but an increasing awareness that the numbers reported are too low, less through reluctance on the part of observers, as was formerly the case, but more through inadequate coverage.
 Roberts and Law (2014) used RBBP data to show that birds have been recorded in suitable habitat in 34 counties since 2000, but only 17 counties provided records in 2013.
 Clearly, if a true picture of the species current status is to be gained, increased survey effort is required in many counties where Honey-buzzard habitat is present but few observers visit.
 Having consulted with other Honey-buzzard field-workers in England, Scotland and Wales, we feel that the time is right for a new national survey to improve our coverage and knowledge of the current distribution of this fascinating species.
 The following notes are provided to enable recorders and volunteer surveyors to improve coverage for their county.